David Bentley: Retirement

 On 13 June 2014, Bentley announced his retirement from professional football at the age of 29, having been without a club for over a year.
 He stated in an interview that he had fallen out of love with football, calling the modern game "robotic" due to the influence of social media and money, as well as "predictable and a bit too calculated".
 He said that he wished to spend time with his three children.
 By October 2014, Bentley was a co-owner of a restaurant in Marbella, Spain, where he and his family had moved to.
-Bentley has also invested in beach clubs and in a restaurant in Woodford Green, London with Raheem Sterling and Alex Oxlade-Chamberlain.
+Bentley has also invested in beach clubs and a restaurant in Woodford Green, London with Raheem Sterling and Alex Oxlade-Chamberlain.

 In 2015, as part of a job-swap documentary for Irish television, Bentley trained for and played in a Gaelic football match for Crossmaglen Rangers; in return, Aaron Kernan was to train with Sunderland.